CUYAHOGA PROBATE COURT

 • Bond serial numbers

-• Real property, including the County Auditor’s valuation or appraisal valuation
+• Real property, including the County Auditor’s value or appraisal value

 • Yearly rental income